 >> Winter brand season: photography style

-Now, with that being said, there aren’t hard and fast rules for each season.
-Think of them more as erasable boundary lines to help you stay on track.
+Now, to reiterate what was said above: these aren’t hard and fast rules.
+But rather, erasable boundary lines to help you stay on track.

 High level, what is the winter brand season?

-Keywords that describe the Winter brand: Strong, objective, straightforward, driven, focused, decisive, luxurious, glamorous, determined, captivating, lavish
+You may most align with the summer brand if your desired brand experience is: Strong, objective, straightforward, driven, focused, decisive, luxurious, glamorous, determined, captivating, lavish

 Winter brand season: voice and communication style

 Your brand’s voice and tone are what draw your audience in and make your brand recognizable.
 They play an active role in every single brand touch point.
 Which means, every brand has an opportunity to create a distinct, memorable and personality-driven brand voice and communication style.
 Seems a little daunting, right?
 But, here’s the good news – when you identify your right brand season, you give yourself some structure and boundaries on how to best define and bring to life your brand’s voice and tone.